 10. Witness in Death

 Rourke’s opening night of the revival of Agatha Christie’s famous Witness for the Prosecution at New York’s New Globe Theater promises to be a glittering affair.
 However, this goes seriously wrong as the stage becomes a crime scene.
-The leading man, Richard Draco, is stabbed to death on centre stage, when the harmless prop knife is mysteriously replaced with a sharp kitchen knife.
+Richard Draco is killed on stage when the harmless prop knife is mysteriously replaced with a sharp kitchen knife.

-Now Lieutenant Eve Dallas has a celebrity homicide to contend with.
-But she’s not only the primary detective, she’s also a witness to the stabbing.
-A full-blown media storm takes place when the press discovers that her husband, Roarke, owns the theater.
+Now Lieutenant Eve Dallas must contend with a celebrity homicide.
+But she’s not only the primary detective, she was there when it happened.
+A full-blown media storm takes place when it comes out that her husband owned the theater.

 11. Judgment in Death